-Should the MP be issued and the mining of dolerite aggregate be allowed, the proposed project will comprise of activities that can be divided into 3 key phases (discussed in more detail below) namely the:
+Should the MP be granted and the mining of quartzite (aggregate) be allowed, the Driefonteinen Quarry project will comprise of activities that can be divided into 3 key phases namely the:

-(1) Site establishment/construction phase which will involve the demarcation of the permitted mining area and required buffer no-go zones pertaining to areas of significant importance (such as the critical biodiversity area (CBA)) identified during the environmental impact assessment.
-Site establishment will also necessitate the clearing of vegetation, the stripping and stockpilling of topsoil, and the introduction of mining machinery.

-- (2) Operational phase that is presently expected to entail the mining of dolerite from the approved footprint area via conventional open cast mining methods.
-The mining method will make use of blasting in order to loosen the hard rock; upon which the loosened material will be transported to the existing crushing and screening processing plant of Queenstown Quarry where it will be screened to various sized stockpiles, before it is sold and transported from site to clients. - (3) Decommissioning phase which entails the rehabilitation of the affected environment prior to the submission of a closure application to the Department of Mineral Resources (DMR).
+- (1) Site establishment/construction phase which will involve the demarcation of the permitted mining area and required buffer no-go zones pertaining to areas of significant importance identified during the environmental impact assessment. - (2) Operational phase that is presently expected to entail the mining of aggregate from the approved footprint area via conventional open cast mining methods. - The mining method will make use of blasting in order to loosen the hard rock; upon which the loosened material will be transported to the crushing and screening processing plant where it will be screened to various sized stockpiles, before it is sold and transported from site to clients. - (3) Decommissioning phase which entails the rehabilitation of the affected environment prior to the submission of a closure application to the Department of Mineral Resources (DMR).
 The permit holder will further be responsible for the seeding of all rehabilitated areas.
 Once the full mining area is rehabilitated, the mining permit holder will be required to submit a closure application to the DMR in accordance with section 43(4) of the MPRDA, 2002.
-The Closure Application will be submitted in terms of Regulation 62 of the MPRDA, 2002, and Government Notice 940 of NEMA, 1998.
+The Closure Application will be submitted in terms of Regulation 62 of the MPRDA, 2002, and Government Notice 940 of NEMA, 1998 (as amended).